exasim-project/NeoFOAM/doc/basics/registerclass.rst

 Derived class discovery at compile time
 =======================================

-The ``RegisterClass`` class is a template class that allows to register derived class into a map to the can be instaniated from the base class similar to the OpenFOAM runtime mechanism.
-The classes at registered at compile time via static member initialization.
-Additional explanation can be found in the following links: `Ref1 <https://stackoverflow.com/questions/52354538/derived-class-discovery-at-compile-time>`_ `Ref2 <https://stackoverflow.com/questions/10332725/how-to-automatically-register-a-class-on-creation>`_ .
+The ``RegisterClass`` class is a template class that allows to register derived classes into a map.
+This allows to instaniate derived classes from the base class by its name.
+This mechanisem is similar to OpenFOAMs runtime selection mechanism.
+The classes are registered at compile time via static member initialization.
+Additional explanation can be found at: `here <https://stackoverflow.com/questions/52354538/derived-class-discovery-at-compile-time>`_ and  `here <https://stackoverflow.com/questions/10332725/how-to-automatically-register-a-class-on-creation>`_ .

 This approach allows to create a plugin architecture where now derived class can be loaded at runtime and simplifies the runtime selection of a specific class.
 Now the derived classes can be created based on the name provided: